cktan/cktan.github.io/_posts/2015-05-15-postgres-date-dimension.md

 ---
 layout: post
-title: Creating the Date Dimension Table in Postgres
+title: Date Dimension Table in Postgres
 ---

 One of the first tables required for any Data Warehouse projects is